 4) Get tips from this blog.
 Hedia’s blog is all about giving tips to make life with diabetes easier.
-You’ll find many different topics about high blood glucose, but the posts How to Reduce Blood Sugar Level Immediately and How to keep Blood Sugar Stable will be particularly useful.
+You’ll find many different topics about high blood glucose, but the post on How to keep Blood Sugar Stable and my own post on Blood Sugar After Eating will be particularly useful.

 5) Exercise carefully.
 You might be asking yourself “does exercise lower blood sugar?”
 The answer is yes – as long as it’s aerobic exercise.

 Since exercise promotes insulin sensitivity, you should find that regular exercise will help keep your blood glucose from going too high.